wolfSSL/wolfssl-examples/tls/tutorial-tcp-tls.md

 ```

 We will aslo have to slightly alter our last `CyaSSL_free()` call.
 Instead of `CyaSSL_free(ssl);` it needs to state `CyaSSL_free(sslResume);`

+**The finished source code for this can be [found here.](https://github.com/wolfSSL/wolfssl-examples/blob/master/tls/client-tls-resume.c)**

 ### Adding Client Non-blocking I/O